Free Kitchen Hacks eBook

 Assembling Your Tacos

-• Once your coconut rice is ready, add a thin layer (I use about 3 tablespoons) to your flour tortillas.
+• Once your coconut rice is ready, add a thin layer (I use about 3 tablespoons) to your tortillas.

 • Top the rice with a generous amount of corn, red onion, and salmon.